An $S_4$ model inspired from self-complementary neutrino mixing: Introduction

 \section{Introduction}

 Neutrinos are known to be massive and have mixing.
 Among the various ways to understand neutrino masses and mixing, discrete flavour symmetries are widely used in describing the mixing structure as well as offering testable predictions~\cite{King:2015aea,Petcov:2014laa}. $S_4$ is one of the popular groups that are adopted as symmetries of the flavour sector in the literature.
 It has been used to reproduce the tribimaximal (TB) mixing~\cite{Lam:2008rs,Bazzocchi:2008ej,Ding:2009iy,Ishimori:2010xk,Zhao:2011pv}, bimaximal (BM) mixing~\cite{Altarelli:2009gn,Toorop:2010yh,Meloni:2011fx} and trimaximal (TM) mixing~\cite{King:2011zj,Krishnan:2012me,Varzielas:2012pa,Luhn:2013vna}, and is combined with CP symmetry to give realistic mixing predictions~\cite{Ding:2013hpa,Feruglio:2013hia,Li:2014eia}.
+Among many discrete groups used for model building, $S_4$ exceeds in being small and having three-dimensional irreducible representations.
+Compared to the group $A_4$ which is smaller and also have a three-dimensional irreducible representation, it is argued that $S_4$ is more suitable to reproduce BM mixing at the leading order~\cite{Altarelli:2009gn}.

 In the meantime, phenomenological observations can give us hints of underlying structure, and are used as starting points for further model building.
 The above mentioned constant mixing patterns inspire many discrete flavour symmetry models.